tomosfps/aeri/README.md

-# Aeri API
+# Aeri
-Anilist API built in Rust to be fast and easy to use.
+A Discord bot made using the Anilist API, built in Python + Rust.

 > [!WARNING]
 > ### INTENDED USE